chizuo/COMP587-Project/proposal.md

 ### Attributes
 1. Intuitive: the application has a strict user interface to reduce unintended client actions with the rest of the system.
-2. Safe: User information is hashed in the database to secure user data.
+2. Secure: User information is hashed in the database to secure user data.
 Database is encapsulated by the abstraction layer.
+Each part that comprises the software system is encapsulated from each other, therefore details of the individual implementations are obfuscated behind the abstraction.
 3. Extensible: limitations by the database technology, in features, can be implemented through the abstraction layer.
 Application is database agnostic, therefore features requiring different persistent storage technologies for performance won't require the application team to adapt to new interfaces.
+4. Maintainable: each part that comprises the software system is abstracted and encapsulated; enforcing through clearly defined lines, the design principle known as separation of concerns.

 ### Components
 1. Client Application: provides users with movie suggestions through a graphical user interface.